Introduction

 A higher VPIP indicates a looser player who plays more hands, while a lower VPIP suggests a tighter player who plays fewer hands.

-VPIP and PFR (Preflop Raise) are two poker statistical measures that help in reading opponents’ playing styles.
+VPIP and PFR (Preflop Raise) are poker statistical measures that help read opponents’ playing styles.

 As mentioned above, with VPIP, it becomes easy to find out how frequently a player invests chips into the pot before the flop.
-On the other hand, PFR helps in determining the frequency of preflop raises of a player.
+On the other hand, PFR helps determine a player's frequency of pre-flop raises.
 It reflects aggression and initiative, as raising preflop requires confidence in the strength of one's hand or a strategic intent to put pressure on opponents.

-A player with a high VPIP and a low PFR might be entering many pots but often with passive actions like limping instead of aggressive raises.
-This indicates a player who is comfortable seeing flops but less inclined to take the lead in betting.
-A player with a high VPIP and a high PFR is likely both active and aggressive who frequently joins the pots.
+A player with a high VPIP and a low PFR might enter many pots but often with passive actions like limping instead of aggressive raises.
+This indicates a player is comfortable seeing flops but is less inclined to take the lead in betting.
+A player with a high VPIP and PFR is likely active and aggressive and frequently joins the pots.

-Remember - posting the small and big blinds doesn't impact the VPIP metric.
-Since these actions are obligatory, they do not offer any important information about a player’s behavior.
-While calculating VPIP, you have to exclude all situations in which it is mandatory for a player to invest in the pot.
+Posting the small and big blinds doesn't impact the VPIP metric.
+Since these actions are obligatory, they do not offer important information about a player's behaviour.
+While calculating VPIP, you must exclude all situations in which a player must invest in the pot.

 How to Play against Players with a Low VPIP